In A Hurry? These 3 are the best lotion for tattoos in 2020:

 Whatever you choose, be sure you apply it to a clean surface, using mild soap and water to wash away any dirt or sweat.
-Using a lighter option will keep your clothing from sticking and a selecting a lotion without fragrance will keep your clothing fresh.
-Finally, avoid the sun – regardless of the product, the sun can damage new tattoos, making the skin dry and and elongating healing time.
+Using a lighter option will keep your clothing from sticking and selecting a lotion without fragrance will keep your clothing fresh.
+Finally, avoid the sun – regardless of the product, the sun can damage new tattoos, making the skin dry and elongating healing time.

 There are several things in this world that you should not skimp out on, and aftercare for your tattoo is one of those things.

 You want a cream that is designed to keep away dry skin, provide a layer of protection and helps hydrate the area.

 Tattoo lotions also impact the healing process and, potentially, your overall health.
 Many cheaper lotions will use a formula that contains synthetic or harmful ingredients.
 You should expect to pay about $20 for a quality tattoo lotion.

 FAQ (Frequently Asked Questions) about tattoo lotions

 Q: Can I use any type of lotion on my tattoo?

 No – you should use a moisturizer, lotion, ointment or balm that is specifically formulated for use on a tattoo (i.e., no colorants, hypoallergenic, goes on light, etc.) Tattoos are open wounds, and the less “junk” you put on, the better.
 Aftercare for a tattoo can be a grueling process.
 Search for a cream, lotion, ointment or butter that has a formula specifically made for tattoo aftercare.